microsoft/playwright/docs/api.md

   - `deviceScaleFactor` <[number]> Specify device scale factor (can be thought of as dpr).
 Defaults to `1`.
   - `isMobile` <[boolean]> Whether the `meta viewport` tag is taken into account and touch events are enabled.
 Defaults to `false`.
 Not supported in Firefox.
   - `hasTouch` <[boolean]> Specifies if viewport supports touch events.
 Defaults to false.
-  - `javaScriptEnabled` <[boolean]> Whether or not to enable or disable JavaScript in the context.
+  - `javaScriptEnabled` <[boolean]> Whether or not to enable JavaScript in the context.
 Defaults to true.
   - `timezoneId` <[string]> Changes the timezone of the context.
 See [ICU’s `metaZones.txt`](https://cs.chromium.org/chromium/src/third_party/icu/source/data/misc/metaZones.txt?rcl=faee8bc70570192d82d2978a71e2a615788597d1) for a list of supported timezone IDs.
   - `geolocation` <[Object]>
     - `latitude` <[number]> Latitude between -90 and 90.